GoHolys/mygalaxy-backend/README.md

 Instructions on how to use the project -

-1. You'll be able to interact with this RESTful API by using a API testing tool e.g. Postman.
+1. You'll be able to interact with this RESTful API by using a API testing tool e.g. Postman, or to see the full results in the React web application.

 2. Caching is implemented.
 You'll be able to find the related code in the file Caching.ts